 The trial can view your available pricing plans and select one to start paying for.

-When the customer submits their payment for their selected plan, you send a
+When the account submits their payment for their selected plan, you update their

 isTrial is set to